 Winter break of my senior year of college, Nadav Hendel and I built an electric motorcycle for Nightshift Bikes.
 We started with a 1975 BMW R75/5 that was flooded in Hurricane Katrina, and in 3 weeks, stripped it, sand blasted the salvageable parts, and built a fully electric city scrambler on that frame.

 The Fines and Fees Freedom Fund aims to help end poverty-based incarceration.
-This work began by strategically paying fines for people who can't afford to but has grown to include legal clinics, technology tools for legal aid providers, and policy and movement building work.Our website offers more information here.
+This work began by strategically paying fines to get people out of jail or keep them from going to jail.
+Our efforts have since grown to include legal aid clinics, technology tools for legal aid providers, and policy and movement building work.Our website offers more information here.

 I'm interested in how people shape their built environment.
 Here are a few related pieces of work I've done:This is a wood working space I helped renovate at habibi works, a community center and workshop space serving a refugee camp in northern Greece.
 I'm most proud of the cabinets.
 I designed and made one with input from community members, and then they largely made the second.
 Then we all worked together to label each drawer in each language spoken in the camp.